wunderwuzzi23/blog/content/posts/2021/somewhere-today-a-company-is-breached.md

 These are all great preventive measures to help protect our body from external threats.
 Besides clothes you likely also enjoy some hot chocolate, or some refreshing and activating tea to warm up.
 Having a healthy diverse diet with lots of vitamins helps also.

-People get vaccinations for the flu to ensure active protection against possibly falling sick during times of elevated threat conditions.
-Additionally, people cover their coughs (and wear masks!) at home, as we all did the last 12 months.
+People get vaccinated to ensure active protection against possibly falling sick during times of elevated threat conditions.
+Additionally, people cover their coughs (and wear masks - as we all did the last 12 months).

-These measures are taken to support our immune system to keep us healthy.
+These measures are taken to support our immune system to keep us and our communities healthy.
 In the end though, we still might get sick and, in that case, our immune system will take additional measures and concerted and concentrated efforts to ensure a speedy recover.

-The immune system has amazing capabilities for preventing, responding and recovering from attacks.
+The immune system has amazing capabilities for preventing, responding, and recovering from attacks.
 Our white blood cells are actively scanning cells for malicious or cancerous infections.
 In the case they encounter a threat they can kill off these cells as necessary to prevent disease or infections from spreading.

 They also help with active defense to ensure our immune system better adapts to real world threats and viruses.
 To boost the immune system, it helps if we expose ourselves to real world threats.